samithseu/data-to-txt-file/README.md

 4. <a href="https://t.me/credit_officer">Phok Rathanak</a>
 5. <a href="https://t.me/Userrom5220">Sun Rom</a>

-If you encounter any problem in this code, we are sorry in advanced.
+If you encounter any problem in this code, we are sorry in advance.